 We continuously develop and launch new menu items (including food ingredients, soup bases and dipping sauces) tailored to local tastes and preferences and introduce local food ingredients into our menu.
-For example, we launched over 300 new products worldwide in the first half of 2023, such as the "Mala Milk Broth," "Brown Sugar Lava Rice Cake," and "Waterfall Potato Strings" in Southeast Asia and held various marketing events to promote their sales.
+For example, we launched and promoted various new products worldwide in 2023, such as the "Mala Milk Broth," "Brown Sugar Lava Rice Cake," and "Waterfall Potato Strings" in Southeast Asia, the "Sakura Pudding" and "Sakura Sparkling" seasonal beverages in Japan, and the "Beefy Christmas Tree" in Europe and Northern America, and held various marketing events to promote their sales.